 Decisions about who needs to know and what needs to be known should be taken on a case by case basis, within agency policies and the constraints of the legal framework.

-6. Sharing Information with the Safeguarding Adults Board
+6. Sharing Information with the Safeguarding Partnership (Adults)

-In order to carry out its functions, the SAB will need access to information that a wide number of people or other organisations may hold.
+In order to carry out its functions, the Manchester Safeguarding Partnership (previously known as the Safeguarding Adults Board) will need access to information that a wide number of people or other organisations may hold.

 In the past, there have been instances where the withholding of information has prevented organisations being fully able to understand what ‘went wrong’ and so has hindered them identifying, to the best of their ability, the lessons to be applied to prevent or reduce the risks of such cases reoccurring.
 If someone knows that abuse or neglect is happening they must act upon that knowledge, not wait to be asked for information.

-A SAB may request a member of staff from Adult Social Care to supply information to it or to another person.
-The Care Act 2014 specifies that the person who receives the request must provide the information provided to the SAB if:
+The Partnership may request a member of staff from Adult Social Care to supply information to it or to another person.
+The Care Act 2014 specifies that the person who receives the request must provide the information provided to the Partnership if:

-- the request is made in order to enable or assist the SAB to do its job;
+- the request is made in order to enable or assist the Partnership to do its job;

 - the request is made of a person who is likely to have relevant information and then either: